-Event handling
+Event Handling

-Event handling is a directive that allows the component to respond to user action on the UI like button clicks, text inputs, drag elements and other actions.
+Event handling is a directive that allows a component to respond to user actions on the UI, such as button clicks, text inputs, dragging elements, and other actions.
+It uses a directive with the namespace of on or on-prevent to bind a function to an element as an event listener.

 Syntax